 But no, in the spring when the plants are growing up there is space to add tulips and alliums.
 A good scheme will include earlier flowering perennials as well as those that have their best display from August onwards.

 With this type of planting, you should leave the seed heads on the plants as they die down.
-The seeds are great fodder for birds such as Gold finches, and some will be scattered to increase the stocks of plants for next years display.
+The seeds are great feed for birds such as Goldfinches, and some will be scattered to increase the stocks of plants for next year’s display.

 And even after the seed has gone, the stems of the plants and grasses look beautiful when left to catch the frost in winter.